MNHN-OFVI/DeepForestVision/README.md

 # DeepForestVision

 ## Foreword
+DeepForestVision is an AI model designed to identify wildlife on camera trap videos and images from African tropical forests.

-DeepForestVision is developed under CC BY-NC-SA 4.0 license (https://creativecommons.org/licenses/by-nc-sa/4.0) by an academic team from the French Muséum National d'Histoire Naturelle (MNHN) as part of the One Forest Vision initiative (https://www.oneforestvision.org).
+It is developed under CC BY-NC-SA 4.0 license (https://creativecommons.org/licenses/by-nc-sa/4.0) by an academic team from the French Muséum National d'Histoire Naturelle (MNHN) as part of the One Forest Vision initiative (https://www.oneforestvision.org).

 DeepForestVision is available in the AddaxAI interface (https://addaxdatascience.com/addaxai/) that can be run on Windows, Linux and MacOS without programming knowledge.
 This Github page provides the model weights and inference code.

+Contacts: hugo.magaldi@mnhn.fr; sabrina.krief@mnhnh.fr

 ## Using DeepForestVision